 NOT HIPAA Compliant

-- ChatGPT (consumer) - Will not sign BAA
+- Consumer AI assistant products - Will not sign BAA

 - Standard cloud AI APIs - Without proper configuration